Yean Cottage, Anglewood Estate

-Anglewood House is a heritage-listed former residence, later used as a private school, youth training facility and special school, and now private house at Yean Street, Burradoo, Wingecarribee Shire, New South Wales, Australia.
+Anglewood House is a heritage-listed former residence, later used as a private school, youth training facility and special school, and now private house at Yean Street, Burradoo, in the Southern Highlands of New South Wales, Australia.
 It was built in 1890.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Anglewood is the original name of Yean Cottage and of the whole Estate.
-It was built in the early 1890s by Arthur Bruce Smith, K.C., MHR., who was Secretary of Public Works for the Sir Henry Parkes government, later became the Colonial Treasurer.
+It was built in the early 1890s by Arthur Bruce Smith, who was Secretary of Public Works for the Sir Henry Parkes government, later became the Colonial Treasurer.
 Contrary to the NSW Heritage Listing for the property, Arthur Bruce Smith was never Attorney-General for Australia.

-The design of the house and the interior layout is copied very closely from a house called Queensmead at Windsor U.K., designed for Colonel Reginald Talbot by Maurice Bingham Adams.
+The design of the house and the interior layout is copied very closely from a house called Queensmead at Windsor in England, designed for Colonel Reginald Talbot by Maurice Bingham Adams.
 Adams (1849-1933) was a prominent and influential British architect of the "Arts and Crafts" school of design.
-He worked for some years from 1872 as a staff member and then Editor of "Building News", illustrating all the most important "Queen Anne" buildings in engravings.
-Adams was notable for his furniture and interior designs in Queen Anne style, and as an architect for Bedford Park in Chiswick and Bournville near Birmingham became very much involved in the Garden Suburb movement.
+He worked for some years from 1872 as a staff member and then editor of Building News, illustrating "Queen Anne" buildings in engravings.
+Adams was notable for his furniture and interior designs in Queen Anne style, and, as an architect for Bedford Park in Chiswick and Bournville near Birmingham, became very much involved in the Garden Suburb movement.
 He became fashionable society architect and designed Caerleon in Bellevue Hill for Charles Fairyase.
 The construction of this house was supervised by Harvey Kent.

 The Smith family lived at Anglewood for 10 years from its completion in 1894 until 1904.
 It has been falsely rumoured that Smith decided it was too far to go all the way to Bowral to catch the train and that he built his own private railway station (Burradoo railway station), just outside his front gate so he could more conveniently board a train there.
 However Burradoo Station had actually existed since 1870 (24 years prior to Smith residing at Anglewood).

-As a result of the 1890s bank crash, the house was sold to George James Sly, founder of the firm Sly and Russell Solicitors, a large well known firm in the city of Sydney.
+As a result of the 1890s bank crash, the house was sold to George James Sly, founder of the firm Sly and Russell Solicitors, a well known firm in the city of Sydney.
 Sly and his large family used it as their country house for many years.

 In 1932 Anglewood became a private school, an annexe to the King's School (Sydney).